Rab Se Sohna Isshq

-Rab Se Sohna Isshq (English Title: Eternal Love) was an Indian soap opera produced by Jay Mehta's Jay Production, which aired on Zee TV from Monday to Friday.
+Rab Se Sohna Isshq, known in English as Eternal Love, is an Indian soap opera produced by Jay Mehta's Jay Production, which aired on Zee TV from Monday to Friday.
 Ashish Sharma played the male lead along with Kanan Malhotra.
 Ekta Kaul made her debut as the female lead.
 The show revolves around the love triangle involving the characters played by the three actors with a large part of the story occurring in London.
-This was the first ever cross continental show in Indian Television.
+This was the first ever cross continental show in Indian television.